experiandataquality/aperture-data-studio-sdk/best-practices.md

 ## Best practices

+### SDK API version
+Always use the latest SDK API version as it contains the up-to-date feature and security patches.
+Kindly note that all the SDK version is backward compatible.

 ### One custom step per jar
 It is recommended that you bundle one custom step per JAR.
 This will simplify the process of updating or removing a single custom step.
 And it will also promote security by isolation.
 A problematic custom step can be easily detected and isolated without affecting after custom step.

+### Keep custom step or parser jar size minimal
+Package the custom step/parser jar as small as possible (ie 10MB).

 ### Fat jar
 Bundle the custom step in a fat jar where all dependencies are bundled into a single jar.
 This allow custom step to use specific version of libraries without affecting other custom step.
 For more details, [read this](README.md#class-isolation).